Getting error code 229 on your Lennox® furnace?

 This signifies your furnace is ignited at high speed because its low pressure switch didn’t close.

-It’s important to have a professional like one from Teays Valley Service Experts in Hurricane handle repairing or replacing this part.
+It’s important to have a pro like one from Teays Valley Service Experts in Hurricane work on repairing or replacing this part.
 Our technicians are NATE certified, which means they’re ready to fix a furnace error like the one you’re experiencing.

 We want you to be absolutely content with our furnace repair in Hurricane.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have various pressure switches to help the system to run at different speeds—and be more efficient.
-These switches also make sure your furnace runs safely and vents excess gases from the heat exchanger.
+These switches also ensure your furnace runs safely and vents extra gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Malfunctions

-Your low pressure switch may not be functioning properly if your furnace inducer motor begins in high speed and high ignition, then loses speed and enters into low-fire mode about 30 seconds afterward.
+Your low pressure switch may not be working properly if your furnace inducer motor starts up in high speed and high ignition, then slows down and changes into low-fire mode about 30 seconds afterward.

 Your system will indicates something’s amiss with a red flash from its indicator light, which it uses to show error codes.
 It has this red light to flash code, like Morse code.